 Cat was stupefied.
-Yves was on a roll: “I haven’t had that particular pleasure myself, you understand, but as I said, quite a few have.
+But Yves was on a roll: “I haven’t had that particular pleasure myself, you understand, but as I said, quite a few have.
 I mean, seriously, Cat, didn’t you know about her?
 Word gets around.
 And Geneva’s not that big.
 Seriously?
 This whole time you had no idea?”

-Cat could only manage a half-whispered, “No.”
+Cat managed a half-whispered, “No.”